willduff/mixedreality-enthusiast-guide/docs/troubleshooting-windows-mixed-reality.md

 ## Troubleshooting setup questions

-### My Xbox controller isn't working with Windows Mixed Reality
+### My Xbox controller isn't working with Windows Mixed Reality.

 * Make sure your controller is turned on, fully charged, and connected to the PC.
 * Replace the controller’s batteries.
 * If you're using a Bluetooth controller, go to **Settings > Devices > Bluetooth & other devices** on your PC and make sure it's paired (it should be listed on the page).

-### I cannot direct input (controllers, gamepad, mouse/keyboard) into mixed reality
+### I cannot direct input (controllers, gamepad, mouse/keyboard) into mixed reality.

 When you put on your headset, input should automatically get toggled to your mixed reality experience through your headset's presence sensor.
 A blue bar should appear on your Desktop: